zendesk/delivery_boy/README.md

 This takes care of clearing messages after each example, as well.

 If you're not using RSpec, you can easily replicate the functionality yourself.
-Call `DeliveryBoy.test_mode` at load time, and make sure that `DeliveryBoy.testing.clear` is called after each test.
+Call `DeliveryBoy.test_mode!` at load time, and make sure that `DeliveryBoy.testing.clear` is called after each test.

 ### Instrumentation & monitoring